Philippe Coutinho Profile

 Having played at Liverpool, Barcelona and Bayern Munich, the Brazilian has competed at the highest level across the European continent.

-Philippe Coutinho is a versatile soccer player who can play in multiple positions, in particular as an attacking midfielder or as a left winger.
+Philippe Coutinho is a versatile player who can play in multiple positions, in particular as an attacking midfielder or as a left winger.
+He is currently playing for Aston Villa on loan from Barcelona.

-Coutinho was signed by Inter Milan as a 16-year-old in 2008 for a fee of $4.8million from Vasco da Gama in Brazil.
+Coutinho was signed by Inter Milan as a 16-year-old in 2008 for a fee of £3.3million from Vasco da Gama in Brazil.

 Coutinho was allowed to stay at Vasco da Gama for two more seasons on loan to further his development, before joining Inter in 2010.